Gabriel-Aguero/analgosedacionApp/README.md

 └── package.json
 ```

-To learn more about the folder structure of an Astro project, refer to [our guide on project structure](https://docs.astro.build/en/basics/project-structure/).

-## 🧞 Commands

 All commands are run from the root of the project, from a terminal:

 | Command                   | Action                                           |